minprog/platforms/flask/projects/blog/index.md

 ## Preparations

+Be sure to have:

+- prepared yourself using the video lectures, and
+- created a GitHub repository via GitHub Classroom.

+## Understanding Jekyll

 For this project, you'll be using Jekyll, which is a **static site generator**.
 It allows you to define some logic using a programming language called Liquid, write templates in HTML, add layout using CSS, and write "blog posts" using Markdown.
 Mike Dane provides a short introduction:

 ![embed](https://www.youtube.com/embed/T1itpPvFWHI)